ShumanBh/Bank-Loan-Analysis-Using-SQL-and-Tableau/README.md

 ## Data Source
 The project utilizes a dedicated bank loan database as the primary data source.
-[Data source](https://docs.google.com/spreadsheets/d/1-1Ldoe-DwZTL77tdMtRgZAIzeAzs0jh3/edit?usp=sharing&ouid=116890999875311477003&rtpof=true&sd=true)

 ## Tools
 - **SQL:** The project leverages SQL queries to retrieve, process, and analyze data database.